Top 10 Best Disney Songs of All Time, Ranked

 Music and lyrics by: Alan Menken and Howard Ashman

-End title performed by: Celine Dion and Peabo Bryson
+End title sung by: Celine Dion and Peabo Bryson

 Beauty and the Beast theme song lyrics